 Meaning

-In the quote “The best thing I’ve learned is, if you’re going out, never go out alone – you leave yourself vulnerable.
+The message behind “The best thing I’ve learned is, if you’re going out, never go out alone – you leave yourself vulnerable.
 If you’ve got someone else there you trust, they can say, be wary of that person.
-I probably used to be too trusting of people.,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that small gestures strengthen friendships.
+I probably used to be too trusting of people.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme